jdonszelmann/slidesite/README.md

 * HTML website which in the future may even become interactively scriptable through the same scripting language.
 This makes the slides a useful interactive learning tool
 * PDF (not yet supported)

+# LICENSE

+This project is licensed under the MIT license